danielasb71/danielasb71/README.md

-# Daniel Andrade Siqueira
+# 🧑‍💻 Daniel Andrade Siqueira
+**`Student of Software Engineer`**

+Hello, my name is Daniel.
+I am 18 years old and currently live in Quixadá, Ceará.

-Currently in the 2nd semester of Software Engineering at the Federal University of Ceará (UFC), I aspire to be an AI Developer.
-I focus on creating projects that showcase my development and competence in addressing real societal and personal challenges.
-I have a keen interest in designing and building games from the ground up.
+I am a 2nd-semester Software Engineering student at the Federal University of Ceará (UFC), aspiring to become an AI Developer.
+My focus is on creating projects that showcase my development and competence in addressing real societal and personal challenges.

 ---

-### 🌐 Linguagens e Tecnologias
+### 🧭 Linguagens e Tecnologias

 <img
     align="left"